 Students (mainly from developing countries) who are going to seek admission to the doctor courses of Graduate School of Environmental Science.

 Payment Exemption: Total amount of school fees are entirely covered by Hokkaido University (i.e., entrance exam fee of 30,000 yen, admission fee of 282,000 yen, and annual tuition fee of 535,800 yen for each of three years).
-RA Allowance (depending on the actual working time): Total: 3 million yen (1 million yen for each of three years)
+RA Allowance (depending on the actual working time): Total: 3 million yen (1 million yen for each of three years) Travel expenses of entrance exam should be paid by applicant.

 Until December 19 Wednesday, 2019